 Specifies the JDK installation directory to use for the client VM.

-This VM is also used for the daemon unless a different one is specified in a Gradle properties file with org.gradle.java.home.
+This VM is also used for the daemon unless a different one is specified in a Gradle properties file with org.gradle.java.home or using the Daemon JVM criteria.

 GRADLE_LIBS_REPO_OVERRIDE